Introducing the Quilt Museum

 Work areas: business planning, marketing planning, programming, audience development

 Chatham Historic Dockyard is a rare example of a complete dockyard from the age of sail.
 The National Museums at Chatham project brings together the maritime model collections of Chatham, the Imperial War Museum and the National Maritime Museum onto one site.
 DBA Consulting acted as project advisor for the £5 million HLF application.
 We prepared the options appraisal, business plan, audience development plan and economic appraisal for the project, which is now in progress.
 We also prepared a marketing plan and an additional business plan for a new temporary exhibition space at Chatham.
-This included a five year business model with an illustrative programme of events, founded on a model which considers the costs and income of different exhibition types and different hire arrangements.
+This included a five-year business model with an illustrative programme of events, founded on a model which considers the costs and income of different exhibition types and different hire arrangements.